Method of production - Caught at sea

 Capture method - All applicable methods

 Capture area - North East Atlantic (FAO 27)

 Stock detail - All Areas

 The white skate is now very rare in European waters and is assessed as Critically Endangered by IUCN - the International Conservation Union.
-ICES scientists estimate that white skate is severely depleted and possibly extirpated from most parts of the Celtic Seas; the stock status in the Bay of Biscay and Iberian waters is unknown.
+ICES scientists estimate that white skate is severely depleted and possibly extirpated from most parts of the Celtic Seas.
 Avoid eating.
-Since January 2009 it has been prohibited for fishermen to retain and land white skate caught in EU waters, with fishermen required to return all white skate caught to the sea unharmed where possible.
+Since January 2009 it has been prohibited for fishermen to retain, tranship or land white skate caught in EU waters, with fishermen required to return all white skate caught to the sea unharmed where possible.

 White skates belong to the Rajidae family which includes skates and rays.
 The white skate is a large coastal and slope species growing to a maximum length of 200cm and weight of 77 kg.
 Size and age at maturity and maximum age are unknown.